Documenting the American South Logo

 ZENO PONDER:

-BILL FINGER:
+WILLIAM FINGER:

 Page 33

-you started making progress in Madison county, that you had a responsibility to move in, to do that kind of thing for the other counties?
+you started making progress in Madison County, that you had a responsibility to move in, to do that kind of thing for the other counties?
 To help . . .

 ZENO PONDER:

 At the end, yes Bill, I did.
 I had the desire.
-And I had the feeling that we had some mighty good people here in western North Carolina in some of these counties and I was particularly . . .
-At one point you . . .
-Yancey county was Democratic.
+And I had the feeling that we had some mighty good people here in western North Carolina in some of these counties and I was particularly . . . at one point you . . .
+Yancey County was Democratic.
 Yancey is more liberal than most any other small county in the western part of the state and has been for years.
 But Watauga, Avery, Mitchell . . .

-BILL FINGER:
+WILLIAM FINGER:

 All out west, too.